|Memorial Day 5K||

 13] Announcing your name correctly during the awards presentation is always the goal.
 Please forgive any mispronunciation.
 Any help you may offer the announcer with the proper enunciation is always encouraged.

 14] Assume the event will start on time, especially an event ACL is involved.
 It is highly recommended that you should be on site and fully ready to run at least 15 minutes prior to the start time.
-Do not expect the start of the race to be delayed for any reason – other than safety of all participants.
+Do not expect the start of the race to be delayed or postoned for any reason – other than safety of all participants.
+Rain in the forecast is not a reason to alter the event.

 15] Please smile as you cross the finish line.